Investing

 1. Stick to Index Funds

-The first thing Michael Lewis tells investors is that they should stick to buying index funds.
-“I think the best way [to invest] is a low-cost index fund,” says Lewis.
-“I do not think people really should be making individual stock picks with their savings.
-I think that’s generally been demonstrated to be not such a good idea.”
+Lewis’s primary recommendation for investors centers on index funds.
+“I think the best way [to invest] is a low-cost index fund,” Lewis explains.
+“People really shouldn’t be making individual stock picks with their savings—that’s generally been demonstrated to be not such a good idea.”

 2. Or Invest in Berkshire Hathaway

-Lewis does offer an exception to his index fund rule: he believes that Berkshire Hathaway is always good investment.
-The reason, Lewis says, is that “I’ve always felt that if things get really bad, the market tanks, he’s always in a very good position to take advantage of the situation.”
+Lewis makes one notable exception to his index fund philosophy: Berkshire Hathaway represents a consistently solid investment.
+His reasoning: “I’ve always felt that if things get really bad, the market tanks, he’s always in a very good position to take advantage of the situation.”

 3. Focus on Making Money First, Investing Second

-Another piece of advice Lewis offers when it comes to investing is that “less is more.”
-He suggests that investors should set up their investment “in a basically simple way and then go about your business of making a living.”
+Lewis champions a “less is more” philosophy for investing.
+He advises setting up investments “in a basically simple way and then go about your business of making a living.”

 4. The Key Decision is How Much to invest

-Lewis also says that, once you’ve chosen a few index funds to invest in, the main decision you need to make is “how much is in the stock market, and that’s it.”
-Speaking about his own investing style, Lewis says his approach is to “try not to think about it at all.”
+After selecting index funds, Lewis believes the crucial decision becomes “how much is in the stock market, and that’s it.”
+Regarding his personal approach, Lewis aims to “try not to think about it at all.”

 Michael Lewis Investment Advice-The Key Decision is How Much to invest